valor-software/ng2-dragula/README.md

 class Sample {}
 ```

+You'll also need to add Dragula's CSS stylesheet `dragula.min.css` to your application.
+You can find this in `node_modules/dragula/dist/dragula.css`.

 # Usage

 This package isn't very different from `dragula` itself.
 I'll mark the differences here, but please refer to the documentation for [`dragula`](https://github.com/bevacqua/dragula) if you need to learn more about `dragula` itself.